mjmlio/mjml/doc/ending-tags.md

 Since the content is not processed, this means that any text won't be escaped, so if you use characters that are used to define html tags in your text, like `<` or `>`, you should use the encoded characters `&lt;` and `&lt;`.

 There can also be issues if you use the `minify` option, `mj-html-attributes` or an inline `mj-style`, because these require the HTML to be re-parsed internally.
+In particular, `mj-html-attributes` can rewrite template tags that resemble HTML/XML (for example EJS `<%= value %>`).

 If you're just using the `minify` option, and need to use the `< >` characters, e.g for a templating language, you can also avoid this problem by wrapping the troublesome content between two `<!-- htmlmin:ignore -->` tags.